shundhammer/qdirstat/doc/stats/Overflow-Area.md

 Duh.
-There is no longer an overflow panel since now nothing is cut off, but the histogram is pretty worthless: We can now see that there are some files in the 2 GB range, but the core or the histogram (Q1..Q3) has now degenerated to some 5 pixels with colored lines.
+There is no longer an overflow panel since now nothing is cut off, but the histogram is pretty worthless: We can now see that there are some files in the 2 GB range, but the core of the histogram (Q1..Q3) has now degenerated to some 5 pixels wide with colored lines.
 All we can see in this histogram is that there is a lot of little stuff on the left, then it peters out for a wide stretch, and there is another peak on the right.
-Notice, though, that due to the logarithmic vertical scale that peak is not nearly as high: It's just 18 files (!) in comparison to bucket #1 (the peak at the very left) with 98206.
+Notice, though, that due to the logarithmic vertical scale that peak is not nearly as high as it appears:
+It's just 18 files (!) in comparison to bucket #1 (the peak at the very left) with 98206 files.